dmk326/blog/_posts/2022-05-07-Taste-of-SFINAE.md

 What's happening here is that for call `add(1,2)` compiler tries to call the first declaration of function i.e. for floating point types but since that condition is not matched there is substitution failure but it was not an error as the compiler than tries to find any other viable functions which it can call and it is able to find that successfully for the second declaration of add which is for non-floating point types.

 In simpler terms compiler tries to perform a name lookup and for function templates the template argument values are deduced from the types of the actual arguments passed.
 Then all occurrences of the template parameter are substituted with those deduced types.
 When this process leads to invalid type (like integer types for floating_point type method) the particular function is removed from the overload resolution set and compiler moves on to look for another function in the overload set without throwing an error unless no other function is found in the overload set for this substitution.
-This is what we call [**SFINAE**](https://en.cppreference.com/w/cpp/language/sfinae).
+This is what we call [**SFINAE**](https://en.cppreference.com/w/cpp/language/sfinae){:target="_blank"}.

-As stated in cpp reference [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae): "_This rule applies during overload resolution of function templates: When [substituting](https://en.cppreference.com/w/cpp/language/function_template#Template_argument_substitution "cpp/language/function template") the explicitly specified or [deduced type](https://en.cppreference.com/w/cpp/language/template_argument_deduction "cpp/language/template argument deduction") for the template parameter fails, the specialization is discarded from the [overload set](https://en.cppreference.com/w/cpp/language/overload_resolution "cpp/language/overload resolution") instead of causing a compile error._"
+As stated in cpp reference [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae){:target="_blank"}: "_This rule applies during overload resolution of function templates: When [substituting](https://en.cppreference.com/w/cpp/language/function_template#Template_argument_substitution "cpp/language/function template"){:target="_blank"} the explicitly specified or [deduced type](https://en.cppreference.com/w/cpp/language/template_argument_deduction "cpp/language/template argument deduction"){:target="_blank"} for the template parameter fails, the specialization is discarded from the [overload set](https://en.cppreference.com/w/cpp/language/overload_resolution "cpp/language/overload resolution"){:target="_blank"} instead of causing a compile error._"

 Let's look at another example: